 Chris Sekine has a written employment agreement with the Company that provides for contractual termination entitlements.
-The Company may terminate Chris Sekine at any time without cause and the Company will be required to provide him with his accrued but unpaid annual base salary, vacation pay and business expenses up to the termination date, plus (i) a lump sum payment equivalent to 24 months of his base salary, and (ii) a lump sum payment equivalent to 24 months of his base salary, and (ii) a lump sum payment equivalent to 24 months of his base salary, and (ii) a lump sum payment equal to the last two annual bonus payments awarded in cash, plus 50% of that amount.
+The Company may terminate Chris Sekine at any time without cause and the Company will be required to provide him with his accrued but unpaid annual base salary, vacation pay and business expenses up to the termination date, plus (i) a lump sum payment equivalent to 24 months of his base salary, and (ii) a lump sum payment equal to the last two annual bonus payments awarded in cash, plus 50% of that amount.
 The receipt of the separation package is conditioned on Chris Sekine's execution of a release of claims.
 Chris Sekine's employment agreement also contains a customary confidentiality covenant and certain covenants that will continue to apply following the termination of his employment, including non-competition and non-solicitation provisions which are in effect during Chris Sekine's employment and for the 18 months following the termination of his employment.
-If Chris Sekine was terminated without cause as at December 31, 2022, it is estimated that he would be entitled to an aggregate payment of approximately \$1,338,000.
+If Chris Sekine was terminated without cause as at December 31, 2023, it is estimated that he would be entitled to an aggregate payment of approximately \$1,482,301.